decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 clipSwim.pause()
 ```

-The `AnimationClip` object also has a `playing` boolean parameter.
+The `AnimationState` object also has a `playing` boolean parameter.
 You can start or stop the animation by changing the value of this parameter.

 ```ts
 clipSwim.playing = true